alinadevkota/vocab/README.md

 # vocab
-A small python program to recall learned words
+A small python program to recall learned words.